U.S. Department of Labor

 DESCRIPTION OF DUTIES:

 NACOSH's duties are solely advisory and consultative.
-NACOSH advises, consults with, and makes recommendations to the Secretary and the HHS Secretary on matters relating to the administration of the OSH Act.
-NACOSH's advice will help the Secretary and HHS Secretary in terms of substantive input on workplace safety and health issues; ideas to reduce worker deaths, injuries and illnesses; and feedback on OSHA and HHS initiatives to improve occupational safety and health.
+NACOSH's advice will help the Secretary and HHS Secretary in terms of providing substantive input on workplace safety and health issues; ideas to reduce worker deaths, injuries and illnesses; and feedback on OSHA and HHS initiatives to improve worker safety and health.

 AGENCY OR OFFICIAL TO WHOM THE COMMITTEE REPORTS:

-NACOSH reports and submits advice and recommendations to the Secretary and the HHS Secretary, through the Occupational Safety and Health Administration (OSHA).
+NACOSH reports and submits advice and recommendations to the Secretary and the HHS Secretary, through OSHA.

 AGENCY PROVIDING SUPPORT TO THE COMMITTEE: